mhttpd/minihttpd/readme.md

 file and extract it to a folder of your choice - somewhere outside of any UAC control - and run the server from there.
 The binaries are included in the \bin\php directory (NB: if you're pulling from the repository, you'll need to add these manually from the zip).
-These are the standard PHP 5.3.3 builds apart from mhttpd.exe, which is a stub created using phpack for running the server in windowed mode (php-win.exe doesn't work quite as expected here).
-Apart from the short script that's packed in this stub, all of the scripts that run the server are included in the \lib\minihttpd directory, where they can be edited or extended as required.
+These are the standard PHP 5.4.3 for Windows builds.
+All of the scripts that run the server are included in the
+\lib\minihttpd directory, where they can be edited or extended as required.

 There are a few configuration files that need to be read carefully and
 edited: